-10.3 Located to the west of Arlington Terrace, Rowhill School is an attractive Victorian building and is locally listed.
-Built in 1889 by the Aldershot School Board, but with later additions, the building shares a common palette of materials, style and form with the wider conservation area and is of historic interest as a school built in response to the 1870 Education Act.
-The school would make a positive contribution to the conservation area, and it is therefore proposed to include it within the boundary.
+A3 Located on York Road, Rowhill School, the former West End Infant School, is an attractive Victorian building and is locally listed.
+Built in 1898 by the Aldershot School Board, but with later additions, and still in its original use, the building shares a common palette of materials, style and form with the wider conservation area and is of historic interest as a school built in response to the 1870 Education Act.
+The building also has a connection with the West End Centre, the former West End Junior School, which was built further to the east on Queens Road a few years earlier.

-Sub-Area 4: Gardens and Cinemas
+Gardens and Cinemas